livestreamx/pytest-markers-presence/README.rst

 The `--assert-steps` option is compatible with simple pytest run loop and could be used for assertions rewriting with Allure steps.

-The `--bdd-titles` option is compatible with simple pytest run loop and could be used for setting Allure titles for BDD tests based on 'Scenario' information.

 The `--bdd-format` option will not run your tests and it's also sensible for errors in the pytest collection step.
 If you are using as part of you CI process the recommended way is to run it after the default test run.